vosonlab/voson.tcn/README.md

 #### Limitations

 - Not currently managing quotas or rate-limits.
-Doesn't check or wait until reset time when the rate-limit has been reached.
+Does not check or wait until reset time when the rate-limit has been reached.
+- Does not yet support OAuth1a authentication.

 ### Installation